statamic/docs/content/collections/tags/vite.md

     name: src
     type: string
     description: |
       The path to the file, relative to your project root.
-You may pass multiple paths.
+You may pass multiple files and paths.
+  -
+    name: directory
+    type: string
+    description: |
+      The path to the desired build directory.
+Defaults to `build`.
+  -
+    name: hot
+    type: string
+    description: |
+      The path to the desired location for the hot file.
+Defaults to `public/hot`.
 ---
 The `vite` tag is a wrapper around [Laravel's Vite integration](https://laravel.com/docs/vite).
 It is essentially an Antlers version of the `@vite` Blade directive.